-Thanks to plenty of options, getting around in Osaka is fairly straightforward, despite the city's large size.
+Despite the city's large size, getting around in Osaka is fairly straightforward.
+Plenty of options make local travel easy.
 Trains and subways are the best and most comprehensive forms of public transport, though the sheer number of routes available can be dizzying.
 While taxis are fast and reliable, they are expensive.
-Learn more about general transport in Osaka on the Osaka Info Guide.

 Public transport in Osaka

 Public transport in Osaka uses a smart card system known as ICOCA.
-This prepaid card allows travellers to easily pay for subway, train and bus rides.
-ICOCA cards can be purchased and recharged at railway stations.
+This prepaid card allows travellers to easily pay for railway and bus rides, and can even be used at certain shops.
+ICOCA cards can be purchased and recharged at railway stations either via ticket vending machines or at the ticket office.

 Subway